eternalai-org/lobster/README.md

+# Lobster: The Agentic Computer

-# The open source OpenClaw hardware device
+## The open source OpenClaw hardware device

 We ❤️ OpenClaw.
 But no easy way exists to run OpenClaw safely.
-So we build [Lobster](https://eternalai.org/lobster) —  a beautiful, affordable, and secure way to run OpenClaw at home (and at work too!).
+So we built [Lobster](https://eternalai.org/lobster) —  a beautiful, affordable, and secure device to run OpenClaw at home (and at work too!).

 **Why Lobster?**

-Running OpenClaw on cloud services means your data lives on someone's server.
+Running OpenClaw on cloud services means your data lives on someone else's server.
 Running OpenClaw on your personal computer means OpenClaw has access to your browser and files — that's a security risk.

 Lobster is the best of both worlds.
-It's a dedicated computer for OpenClaw.
+It's a dedicated computer for OpenClaw — with its own browser and file system.
 Your data stays private.
 Your personal computer stays safe.

 **Lobster upgrades your OpenClaw setup with a dedicated hardware device:**